mozilla/pdf.js.openjpeg/README.md

 # pdf.js.openjpeg

-Provide a decoder for JPEG2000 images.
+Provide a decoder for JPEG2000 images based on the [OpenJPEG](https://github.com/uclouvain/openjpeg) library.

 ## Build